Shengzhou9610/Shengzhou9610.github.io/index.md

 ## Research Interests

-My current research focuses on practical problems that artificial intelligence faces in real life.
-My interests are on the **Machine Learning** and its applications in **Industrial IoT**.
-In a word, advanced technologies like ML and IoT positively influence the life of everybody.
+My current research focuses on several interesting cases I've been dealing with during my rotations.
+My interests are on the **Internal Medicine** and differential diagnosis.
+In my opinion, they show the beauty of logic and positively influence the life of everybody.
 I wish to devote my talent to this meaningful cause and bring well-being to society.

 ## News and Updates